 - Have you had personal experiences with child care?
 What are your feelings about those experiences?

-- Does your immediate family support the purposed usage of their home?
+- Does your immediate family support the proposed usage of their home?

 You will also need to provide documentation of zoning/code approval from the municipality where the program is physically located.
 Some towns are very tight in regards to zoning.
 You need to check with your town office on whether a family child care program is allowed where you live.
 Do this at the very start of looking at the possibility of setting up a family child care business.

-First, understand that operating a family child care business is like operating any other business.
+Understanding that operating a family child care business is like operating any other small business is important.

 You need a business plan, an understanding of the regulations you need to meet on the state and local level, and an awareness of the support services available to you.
 As a potential family child care provider, you must apply for a license to operate your family child care.
 Meaning you have to comply with the Licensing Rule currently governing family child care programs.

 Let’s start with the first information you need to know: